abisxir/alasgar/README.md

 ...
 ```

-When you run it you will see an ugly black [cube](https://abisxir.github.io/alasgar/step3/build), as you guess we need to have a light in our scene, let us add a point light to our scene:
+When you execute the program, you will see an ugly black [cube](https://abisxir.github.io/alasgar/step3/build).
+As you guess we need to have a light in our scene so let us add a point light to our scene:

 Point light
 ===========